When your business is on the road, your vehicle and equipment are essential to your day-to-day work. Safeguarding them becomes all the more important.

 3) The type of coverage

-Depending on the kind of plan you choose and how much it covers, it could become more expensive.
-A comprehensive level of coverage will cost more.
+Depending on the kind of plan you choose and how much your medical costs and expenses it covers, it could become more expensive.
+Comprehensive coverage, which offers broader protection, typically comes with higher premiums compared to basic coverage options.

 4) Your vehicle and equipment